-Raising backyard egg-laying chickens is a great step toward the homesteading lifestyle and more self-sufficiency.
-In this backyard chicken guide, we discuss everything you need to know about raising egg-laying chickens.
+Learning how to raise chickens for eggs is a great step toward the homesteading lifestyle and more self-sufficiency.
+In this backyard chicken guide, we discuss everything you need to know about raising egg-laying chickens (including a FREE PDF on the most important things to know, and those things that maybe aren't so important).

 Listen and Subscribe: Apple Podcasts | Spotify | iHeart | Google Podcasts